The moment you knew

 “There is no doubt he is toxic, and things will escalate.
 Don’t wait until he starts hitting you before you leave.”
 And chances are he is cheating on you, too.
 They all do.

 I didn’t know how to tell her that she had to leave, so I begged her to get help from someone.
 Anyone.
 Start learning about your options and planning your escape.
-Take any help that is acceptable to you in the moment.
+Take any help that is acceptable to you at the moment.
 Keep asking.
 Keep asking for help.

 Discover Shame